 - FSA IDs for student and one parent

-Entering Your College List
+Entering Your College List when completing the FAFSA

 Once the original FAFSA is processed, then the student can enter the remaining colleges.

-It is recommended that you have the campus location since some colleges have multiple locations.
+It is recommended that you have a campus location since some colleges have multiple locations.
 You want to make sure it goes to the correct college.
 On the other hand, some colleges have centralized the financial aid process, and only one campus will be listed, and your college application needs to indicate the campus.

 DRT links FAFSA to IRS